 Policy Regulations and Reporting

 The Policy applies to Students, Employees, and to the extent noted below, Third Parties, including Patients.
-The Policy covers two general types of Prohibited Conduct: Sexual and Gender-Based Misconduct and Title IX Misconduct, as described more fully in Section III of the Policy.
+The Policy covers two general types of Prohibited Conduct: (1) Sexual and Gender-Based Misconduct and (2) Title IX Misconduct, as described more fully in Section III of the Policy.

-The University strongly encourages any individual – regardless of whether they are an Individual with a Reporting Obligation – to make a report of suspected Prohibited Conduct directly to OIE through any of the reporting methods outlined in Section VI of the Policy.
-Reports can also be made to the University officials listed in Section VII of the Policy, but the University strongly encourages reporting to OIE so that OIE may promptly discuss the availability of Supportive Measures (see, e.g., Section IX of the Policy) and available processes with the Complainant (see, e.g., Section IV of the Policy), including by contacting the Complainant when another person makes the report.
-Reports of Prohibited Conduct, whether Sexual and Gender-Based Misconduct or Title IX Misconduct, against any staff member of OIE, or against certain staff members of OIE’s supervising office on each campus should be made to the Executive Vice President and Chief Financial Officer, or their designee.
-For Ann Arbor and Michigan Medicine, this includes reports of Prohibited Conduct regarding the Provost; the Provost's Senior Staff; an Associate or Assistant Vice Provost; or an employee of OIE.
-For Dearborn this includes reports of Prohibited Conduct regarding the Chancellor; the Chancellor’s Chief of Staff, or an employee of OIE.
-For Flint, this includes reports of Prohibited Conduct regarding the Vice Chancellor of Business and Finance or an employee of OIE.
-Making a report means informing the Executive Vice President and Chief Financial Officer about the suspected Prohibited Conduct.
+To ensure objective investigations and decision-making, reports of Prohibited Conduct, whether Sexual and Gender-Based Misconduct or Title IX Misconduct, against any staff member of ECRT, or against certain staff members of ECRT's supervising office on each campus should be made to the Executive Vice President and Chief Financial Officer (EVP/CFO), or their designee.
+For Ann Arbor and Michigan Medicine, this includes reports of Prohibited Conduct regarding the President; the President's staff in the Office of the President (excluding Executive Officers); or an employee of ECRT.
+For Dearborn this includes reports of Prohibited Conduct regarding the Chancellor; the Chancellor’s Chief of Staff; or an Employee of ECRT.
+For Flint, this includes reports of Prohibited Conduct regarding the Chancellor or an Employee of ECRT.
+Making a report means informing the EVP/CFO about the suspected Prohibited Conduct.